Curioustab

 Course of Action Questions

-Statement — Officials say paucity of funds has led to the pathetic condition of a brilliant architectural structure.
-Courses of Action: I. Design a new architectural structure for the building.
-II.
-Find out the reasons for the poor condition of the structure.
-III.
-Provide grants to improve the structure’s condition.
+Historic structure in poor condition — funds are scarce: what should be done?
+Statement: Officials state that paucity of funds has led to the pathetic condition of a brilliant architectural structure.
+Courses of Action: (I) Design a new architectural structure for the building.
+(II) Find out the reasons for the poor condition.
+(III) Provide a grant to improve the condition of the structure.

-Statement — In the city, over 75% of people live in slums and substandard houses, reflecting on the Government’s housing and urban development policies.
-Courses of Action: I. Create a separate department for housing and urban development.
+Decision-making – Urban housing crisis inference Statement: In the city, over 75% of people live in slums and sub-standard houses, reflecting on the Government’s housing and urban-development policies.
+Courses of Action: I. Create a separate department dedicated to housing and urban development.
 II.
-Review policies regarding urban housing.
+Review current policies regarding urban housing.
 III.
-Review policies regarding rural housing to avoid similar problems in rural areas.
+Review rural-housing policies as well to avoid similar problems in rural areas.

 1